sanjeevguwal/CA_Advanced_Programming/README.txt

 The Flask application also initializes the MySQL database when it is first launched.
 We are using the MySQL databse "traveldb.sql".
 The database has 3 tables - booking, complaint, users.
 The structure has been highlighted in comments within the traveldb.sql in further detail.
 The database is being run in phpMyAdmin through XAMPP control panel.

 Our front-end is based on HTML, CSS and JavaScript with all the webpages contained within the templates folder.
-The static folder has been
+The static folder contains all the CSS and JavaScript files.

 Dependencies:
 Python